JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 The resulting animation will be 400 × 400 pixels.

-To make the graphics, define a function called `frame()` (it doesn't have to be called that, but it's a good name) which accepts two arguments, a Scene object, and a framenumber (integer).
+To make the graphics, define a function called `frame()` (it doesn't have to be called that, but it's a good name) which accepts two arguments, a Scene object, and a framenumber (which  will be an integer).

 A movie consists of one or more scenes.
-A scene is an object which determines how many drawings should be made into a sequence and what function should be used to make them.
+A scene determines how many Luxor drawings should be made into a sequence and what function should be used to make them.
 The framenumber lets you keep track of where you are in a scene.

 Here's a simple `frame` function which creates a drawing.